PyPSA/PyPSA/doc/contributing.rst

 We strive to keep documentation useful and up to date for all PyPSA users.
 If you encounter an area where documentation is not available or insufficient, we very much welcome your contribution.

-Here is how to:
+For bigger changes, we recommend to make them locally.
+Just follow the steps in :ref:`code-contribution-workflow` to set up your local environment.
+In addition you can:

 #.
-Install the conda environment for documentation from the `PyPSA repository <https://github.com/PyPSA/PyPSA/blob/master/environment_docs.yml>`_.
-   (Here is `how to install a conda environment <https://pypsa-eur.readthedocs.io/en/latest/installation.html#install-python-dependencies>`_.)
+Also install the documentation dependencies via ``pip install -e .[docs]``.
 #.
 Make your changes in the corresponding .rst file under the :file:`doc` folder.
 #.
 Compile your changes by running the following command in your terminal in the :file:`doc` folder: ``make html``

    * You may encounter some warnings, but end up with a message such as ``build succeeded, XX warnings.``. html files to review your changes can then be found under :file:`doc/_build/html`.

-#.
-Commit your changes to a new branch and create a pull request.

 For simple changes, you can also edit the documentation directly on GitHub: